 People affected by binge eating disorder are often overweight or obese, and they can also experience shame, guilt, or distress about the condition, which can lead to more episodes of binge eating.

-Binge eating is the most common eating disorder in the United States, where around 2.8 percent of people are likely to be affected by the condition at some point in their lives.
+Binge eating is the most common eating disorder in the United States, where around

 As with other eating disorders, binge eating usually starts during adolescence or early adulthood.
 While it can affect both sexes, it is 2.5 times more common in women than in men.